aminfdev/COVID-19-data-analysis/README.md

 - Data fetching: Scripts to fetch COVID-19 data from reliable sources.
 - Data cleaning: Scripts to clean and preprocess the data for analysis.
-- Exploratory Data Analysis (EDA): Jupyter notebooks with in-depth analysis and visualizations.
+- Exploratory Data Analysis (EDA): Scripts with in-depth analysis and visualizations.
 - Trend analysis: Scripts to identify and visualize trends in COVID-19 cases, deaths, and recoveries.